vilisimo/steamCLI/README.md

   _api_key_ in **_IsThereAnyDealAPI_** section to your API key.

 ## Future
-However, there is much room for improvement:

 **Code-wise:**
- - Creating more tests to ensure everything works properly.
+ - More tests to ensure everything works properly.
  - Refactoring the code to reduce code duplication and increase maintainability.
  - Introducing parallel requests (most likely candidate: do scraping and lowest historical price search at the same time) to reduce waiting.
- - Figuring out what ITAD uses to process titles so that non-latin letters can be represented properly (e.g., Russian alphabet).
+ - Figuring out what the hell ITAD uses to process titles so that non-latin letters can be represented properly (e.g., Russian alphabet).
+Also, wrapping my head around their logic of omitting some words (like 'the') but not the others (like 'a', 'an').

 **Functionality:**
  - Showing whether the game has co-op, multi-player, controller support.